Live-In Care is one of the safest types of care during COVID-19. Find out more here

 Personhood is a recognition of the value of all human beings (regardless of race, sex, disability, age or cognitive ability) and is a status that one individual bestows upon another.
 In upholding personhood many societal factors are involved, such as culture, availability of support and services and, unfortunately, the negative attitudes that many professionals hold towards dementia may also diminish personhood.
 Personhood can be supported by a variety of different methods and interventions.

-The Good Care Group’s holistic approach encompasses a clinical pathway that promotes physical, emotional and lifestyle needs and aims to enhance overall health and wellbeing (Alzheimer’s Society 2011).
 Our highly personalised and fully-managed dementia care services are designed to enable people with dementia to enjoy the best possible quality of life whilst receiving the care they need in the comforting and familiar surroundings of their own home.
 You can find out more about our one-to-one dementia care services here.
-Alternatively, to speak to someone about your dementia care requirements please call 0203 728 7577.
+Alternatively, to speak to someone about your dementia care requirements please call us on 020 3728 7577.

 “The reason for hiring The Good Care Group is to alleviate the day-to-day concern of caring for my father.”